 The first point of contact for any SEN concerns is with the child's class teacher.
-From April 2022 the school's SENCo, Sian Walker, had overall responsibility for SEN at St John Primary School.
-Prior to this, Kelly Loveless was the school's SENCo.
+The school's SENCo, Sian Walker, had overall responsibility for SEN at St John Primary School.

 Every member of staff has a responsibility to support all students effectively; this is through: